Jaclyn and Dave decided to take a mystery honeymoon after spending several months researching options and struggling to pick a destination.

 Absolutely go for it!
 A lot of people will tell you that you are crazy and they could never do such a thing.
 But when it comes down to it, ask yourself the question: Why would I not have the experts plan my trip?
 It’s the ultimate form of delegation.
 You are going to have the florist create bouquets and centerpieces, you are going to have a tailor make your dress/tux/suit perfect, you are going to have a chef cook your wedding meal…why would you not have a travel company plan your honeymoon?!
 As long as you enjoy spending time together, you really can’t go wrong.
 If you honestly fill out the questionnaire (and you have to be honest!), you will get exactly what you wanted and so much more.
 It is so exciting to wake up the morning after your wedding and be super excited to find out where you are going on your honeymoon!
 It just keeps the excitement going.
 Plus, if your honeymoon wasn’t on the list of places you most want to visit, you can still have MMT plan your next trip to your destination of choice, and you might just get to explore someplace new.

 Interested in a mystery trip?
-Just fill out a questionnaire to get the process started!
+Just fill out our mystery travel survey to get the process started!